Stambali: Ceremony

 The next step is a divination to determine for certain which spirit(s) are responsible.
 The patient goes to the 'arifa again.
 The 'arifa lights incense to attract spirits, and has the patient sit on the ground.
 A sacrificial animal is circled around the patient (usually a chicken, dove, or goat).
 The animal is slaughtered, and spirits are called on musically to descend to be identified.
 The yinna performs silsilas of nubas till one provokes a significant reaction (trembling, shaking, fainting, convulsions, or dance).
 The patient will be "better" for now, and the spirit(s) have been successfully identified.
 The client gives some advance money to the yinna for the ceremony arrangements.

 After this are two collective rituals; the sacrifice and the celebration/affirmation At the ceremony the yinna entices the patient to dance through patient until placated, staving off further affliction until the ceremony is repeated next year.

 A bad diagnosis can have deadly consequences.
 If a patient who does not have stambeli spirits finds a stambeli troupe willing to conduct a ceremony with them in the patient role anyway, the spirits will be upset.
 They did not choose this person as a host.
 Such people are said to die or suffer misfortune.

 Sacrifice is essential to all stambeli rituals.
 Each spirit has a particular performed sacrifice- a rooster, hen, dove, sheep, goat, or combination of these animals.
-The number of animals amd color is also specific to the spirit.
+The number of animals and color is also specific to the spirit.
 It is slaughtered halal and butchered on the spot, then cooked into a ritual meal that is also part of every stambeli.
 The sacrifice is one of the most expensive parts of the stambeli.
 Sacrifice is communication and opens up communication.
 It is part of the Maghrebi dynamics of exchange between humans and the supernatural.

 Some rituals are smaller in scale and done for a specific client, while others are done with hundreds of participants over the course of several days during the yearly pilgrimage for a saint at their tomb.
 In both cases the spirits are summoned in a specific order from "White" first and "Black" last.
 The songs (nubas) are performed in specific chains, which structure both the ceremonies and the pantheon of spirits.

 The kinds of ceremonies include processions, private ceremonies for individual clients, yearly large gatherings during pilgrimages at saint shrines, divination, and more.
 The divination practice is carried over from the Sahelian cultural element of stambeli.
 Jewish Tunisians, in addition to possession ceremonies, would hold a stambeli ceremony when they feared the risk of the evil eye, such as after a bar mitzvah, wedding, or buying a new house.